 Criteria for Retention in the Major

-The major is defined as the academic discipline or approved interdisciplinary sequence and does not include required supporting courses unless these courses are counted in the major.
+The major is defined as the courses in the academic discipline or approved interdisciplinary sequence and does not include required supporting ("related area") courses unless these courses are counted in the major.

 Departments wishing to impose standards that are not a part of any course, but that are related to competence or skills needed in the program, may submit proposals for inclusion of these standards to the Curriculum Committee.